Bury My Heart at Wounded Knee: Reception

 Despite the book's widespread acceptance by journalists and the general public, scholars such as Francis Paul Prucha criticized it for lacking sources for much of the material, except for direct quotations.
 He also said that content was selected to present a particular point of view, rather than to be balanced, and that the narrative of government–Indian relations suffered from not being placed within the perspective of what else occurred in the government and the country at the time.
+UC Davis history professor Ari Kelman also criticized the book for allegedly perpetuating the "Vanishing Indians" myth, stating "[a] hugely popular work of revisionist history intended to document a vibrant Indian past, Bury My Heart at Wounded Knee instead reduced Indigenous history to declension, destruction and disappearance", also claiming "Dee Brown, no matter how sympathetic he intended his portrayal of Native history and peoples, recapitulated antiquated rhetoric about the disappearance of Indians."

 Brown was candid about his intention to present the history of the settlement of the West from the point of view of the Indians—"its victims," as he wrote.
 He noted, "Americans who have always looked westward when reading about this period should read this book facing eastward."

+David Treuer wrote The Heartbeat of Wounded Knee as a counternarrative to Brown's book.
+Unlike Brown, Treuer is a Native American, an Ojibwe on his mother's side who'd grown up on a reservation, and felt conflicted about the book, citing the finality of passages about how "the culture and civilization of the American Indian was finally destroyed" as examples.
+The Heartbeat of Wounded Knee was written about "Indian life rather than Indian death."

 Adaptations

 Film

 HBO Films produced a made-for-television film adaptation by the same title of Brown's book for the HBO television network.
 The film stars Adam Beach, Aidan Quinn, Anna Paquin, and August Schellenberg with a cameo appearance by late actor and former US Senator Fred Thompson as President Grant.
 It debuted on the HBO television network on May 27, 2007, and covers roughly the last two chapters of Brown's book, focusing on the narrative of the Lakota tribes leading up to the death of Sitting Bull and the Massacre at Wounded Knee.
 The film received 17 Primetime Emmy nominations and went on to win six awards, including the category of Outstanding Made For Television Movie.
 It also garnered nominations for three Golden Globe Awards, two Satellite Awards, and one Screen Actors Guild Award.